 They impose their opinions, criticize your choices, or insist on doing things “their way.”
 This arises from their need for control and superiority, showing little respect for your freedom of choice.

-10. Jealousy and Envy
+10. Jealousy and envy

 A narcissistic neighbor resents your achievements, possessions, or relationships.
 They feel threatened by anything that highlights their perceived flaws.